 History of Assessments Paper: (16 pts.)
 Students will write a paper about the history of assessment.
 Students will write about the purpose and meaning of assessment.
 Students will discuss the different types of assessments utilized in the counseling field including intelligence and scholastic ability tests, aptitude tests, achievement tests, career and employment assessments, personality assessments, and clinical assessments.
 Students will discuss how to use assessments ethically, legally, and with diverse populations (Ethics and Multiculturalism).
 Students will discuss both standardized and nonstandardized assessment techniques.
+Students will write about the statistical concepts necessary during the assessment process.
 Students will discuss the importance of reliability, validity, norm groups, or samples in regards to assessment.
 Remember, this is an academic paper.
 Please use sources, in-text citations, and list those sources on your APA reference page.
 You must make sure that you address everything in the outline, and the example template.
 This paper must be written in APA format with appropriate grammar.
-(See Appendix B) 2.4e, 2.4i, 2.5i, 2.7a, 2.7b, 2.7e, 2.7f, 2.7g, 2.7h, 2.7j, 2.7k, 2.71, 2.7m, 5C.2j, and 5C.2l.
+(See Appendix B) 2.4e, 2.4i, 2.5i, 2.7a, 2.7b, 2.7e, 2.7f, 2.7g, 2.7h, 2.7i, 2.7j, 2.7k, 2.7l, 2.7m, 5C.2j, and 5C.2l.